nagi49000/llm-play/services/single-llm-api/README.md

 docker build --build-arg pip_cuda_index_url=https://download.pytorch.org/whl/cu118 --build-arg githash=$(git rev-parse HEAD) --build-arg build_time=$(date --utc --iso-8601='seconds') . -t model-gpu
 docker run --gpus all --rm -p 26780:6780 model-gpu
 ```
-Note that the build arg pip_cuda_index_url should point to a repo corresponding to the major CUDA version for the prod deployment.
+Note that the build arg pip_cuda_index_url should point to a repo corresponding to the major CUDA version for the prod/host deployment that will host your docker containers.
 Based on tlhe CUDA enviroment, one can work out the index-url from [here](https://pytorch.org/get-started/locally/ ).
-Using GPUs with docker (build and run) will require the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+Using GPUs with docker (build and run) will require the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 The LLM is baked into the docker image.
 The params for the LLM that is downloaded and baked in are specified in [this yaml file](src/simple_llm_api/llm-pipeline.yaml).